Joseph E. Slater

 Joseph E. Slater (1922–2002), was an economist and intellectual entrepreneur who played a key role in the "de-Nazification" of Germany after World War II.
-He was instrumental in making the Aspen Institute an important east–west conduit in the Cold War and authored the original blueprint for the Peace Corps.
+He was president of the Aspen Institute and authored the original blueprint for the Peace Corps.

-"The central purpose of Joe's Slater's life has been "to create a network of institutions and people who can generate and transmit tremors that will ultimately 'change things' in an orderly way."

-Early life

-Slater was born in Salt Lake City in 1922.
-His family moved in high school to Palo Alto and he attended college at Berkeley where he won Phi Beta Kappa honors and joined the faculty as an instructor in economics.
-After Pearl Harbor he enlisted in the Navy and was commissioned an ensign in Boston.
-He was transferred to the London office to work on plans for post-war Europe.
-He was one of the first officers in Hitler's bunker after it was bombed.
+He was born in Salt Lake City in 1922.

 German reconstruction

-From 1944 to 1954, Slater had a number of crucial posts in Europe and Washington as postwar European alliances emerged and as Germany became a modern democracy.
-As hostilities drew to a close, he helped work on the Four Power Allied Control Council, which controlled Germany after its defeat.
-On this assignment he met his wife and lifelong partner, Annelore Kremser.
-Ms. Kremser was a German Jew who had fled Germany in the 1930s as a teenager and had returned with the US military to find her parents who had been hiding during the war.

 Until 1948, Slater served as the deputy United States secretary to the council when he moved to the policy planning staff at the State Department to help form the United Nations.
 In 1949, Slater was named Secretary General of the Allied High Commission in Germany and three years later moved to Paris where he served as executive secretary in the office of the United States representatives to NATO and the Organisation for European Economic Co-operation, set up under the Marshall Plan.